netdata/netdata/collectors/python.d.plugin/slurm/README.md

 # Slurm queue monitoring with Netdata

-Monitors slurm queue statistics using the squeue tool.
+Monitors slurm queue statistics using the [`squeue`](https://slurm.schedmd.com/squeue.html) tool.
+Currently, only the number of pending and running jobs are collected.

-Executes `squeue` to grab information from the slurm queue.

 ## Configuring slurm